Self-Normalizing Foundation Model for Enhanced Multi-Omics Data Analysis in Oncology: Materials and Methods

 \subsubsection{Primary Cancer type}

-The primary cancer type prediction task involves classifying a cancer sample into one of 33 possible types based on various biological and clinical features.
-This task is fundamentally important and clinically relevant because accurate identification of the primary cancer type is critical for choosing the most effective treatment strategy, improving patient outcomes, and personalizing therapy approaches \cite{miller2019cancer}.
-Cancer treatments and prognostics can vary dramatically between different cancer types, often requiring specific interventions that are tailored to the unique biological characteristics of each type.
-Correctly predicting the primary cancer type helps in planning follow-up care and surveillance, enhancing the likelihood of early detection of recurrence.
-Thus, achieving high accuracy in this classification not only supports better clinical decision-making but also significantly impacts patient survival and quality of life.
-The pan-cancer data comprising of 33 cancers and distribution of patients (cases) across these datasets are depicted in Figure \ref{fig:cases}B.
+The prediction of the primary cancer type involves classifying each cancer sample into one of 33 possible cancer types based on biological and clinical features.
+This classification task is crucial for clinical decision-making, as accurate identification of the primary cancer type is essential for determining the most effective treatment approach, thereby improving patient outcomes and enabling personalized therapies \cite{miller2019cancer}.
+Cancer treatments and prognoses differ significantly across cancer types, often necessitating specific, tailored interventions that align with the distinct biological characteristics of each type.
+Correct identification of the primary cancer type also aids in follow-up care and surveillance, increasing the likelihood of early detection of recurrence.
+Therefore, achieving high accuracy in this classification not only enhances clinical decision-making but also positively impacts patient survival and quality of life.
+The pan-cancer dataset encompassing 33 cancer types, along with the distribution of patient samples, is depicted in Figure~\ref{fig:cases}.